Onyx-Protocol/Onyx/docs/core/build-applications/queries.md

 ##### Sum By

-Balance sums are totalled by `asset_id` and `account_id` by default, but it is also possible to query more complex sums.
+Balance sums are totalled by `asset_id` and `asset_alias` by default, but it is also possible to query more complex sums.
 For example, if you have a network of counterparty-issued IOUs, you may wish to calculate the account balance of all IOUs from different counterparties that represent the same underlying currency.

 ## Overview